haiwen/seafile-admin-docs/manual/deploy/notification-server.md

 jwt_private_key = M@O8VWUb81YvmtWLHGB2I_V7di5-@0p(MF*GrE!sIws23F
 ```

-You need to configure load balancing according to the following forwarding rules:
+You need to configure load balancer according to the following forwarding rules:

 1. Forward `/notification/ping` requests to notification server via http protocol.
 2. Forward websockets requests with URL prefix `/notification` to notification server.

-Here is a configuration that uses haproxy to support notification server, and haproxy version needs to be >= 2.0.
+Here is a configuration that uses haproxy to support notification server.
+Haproxy version needs to be >= 2.0.
-You should use similar configurations for the other load balancers.
+You should use similar configurations for other load balancers.

 ```
 #/etc/haproxy/haproxy.cfg